The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 This guidance is for England, Scotland & Wales

-When there is a dispute between a consumer and a trader, there are a range of options for resolving the dispute without going to court.
+When there is a dispute between a consumer and a trader, there is a range of options for resolving the dispute without going to court.
 These options can often be quicker and cheaper, and lead to a more satisfactory solution, than taking legal action.

 The law seeks to promote the use of 'alternative dispute resolution' (ADR) by ensuring that suitable options are available in all consumer disputes and requiring traders to inform consumers whether they are willing to use ADR.